 Iron deficiency anaemia develops gradually.
-When your rate of iron loss exceeds the amount of iron you absorb from your diet, the first thing that occurs is that iron stores are used up.
+When the rate of iron loss exceeds the amount of iron absorbed from the diet, the first thing that occurs is that iron stores are used up.
 In this stage, ferritin will be low, but blood iron levels are usually normal and there is no anaemia.
 If iron deficiency continues, blood iron levels fall, and red blood cells may start to become small (microcytic) and pale (hypochromic) but an adequate number of red blood cells is initially maintained.
 With prolonged or severe iron deficiency, anaemia develops.

-What are signs of iron overload in my system?
+What are the signs of iron overload in the body?

-The most common symptom is joint pain, as iron accumulates in your body, usually in your joints.
+The most common symptom is joint pain, as iron accumulates in the body, usually in the joints.
 Other symptoms include tiredness and lack of energy, abdominal pain (pain around the stomach area), loss of sex drive, and heart problems.
 Some people, however, have no symptoms of this condition.

 What foods contain the most iron?

 Haem-iron is the easiest form of iron for the body to absorb.
 It is found in meats and eggs.
 Non-haem iron is found in a wide variety of plants and in iron supplements.
 Iron-rich sources include: dark green leafy vegetables, (such as spinach, watercress and curly kale), iron-fortified breads, apricots, raisins, and nuts.
-However, the amount of iron that is absorbed in the gut can also be altered by other substances in your diet, such as Vitamin C. If you have been diagnosed with iron deficiency anaemia or you are pregnant or breast feeding, vitamin pills or tablets may be needed to provide extra iron.
+However, the amount of iron that is absorbed in the gut can also be altered by other substances in the diet, such as Vitamin C. If you have been diagnosed with iron deficiency anaemia or you are pregnant or breast feeding, vitamin and mineral supplements may be needed to provide extra iron.
 Ask your doctor about the right supplement for you.

 My friend told me I can take too much iron — is that right?